Natural Born Killers: Music

-Release and reception
+Release, reception and legacy

+Box office

 In its opening weekend, Natural Born Killers grossed a total of $11.2 million in 1,510 theaters, finishing first at the US box office.
 It finished its theatrical run in the United States and Canada with a total gross of $50.3 million.
 It grossed an estimated $60 million internationally for a worldwide total of $110 million against its $34 million budget.

+Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 49% based on 41 reviews, with an average rating of 5.9/10.
+On review aggregator Rotten Tomatoes, Natural Born Killers has an approval rating of 50% based on 50 reviews, with an average rating of 5.8/10.
 The website's critical consensus reads, "Natural Born Killers explodes off the screen with style, but its satire is too blunt to offer any fresh insight into celebrity or crime – pummeling the audience with depravity until the effect becomes deadening."
 On Metacritic, the film has an average weighted score of 74 out of 100, based on 20 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film four stars out of four and wrote, "Seeing this movie once is not enough.
 The first time is for the visceral experience, the second time is for the meaning."
 On his television show, his partner Gene Siskel agreed with him, adding extra praise to the scene featuring Rodney Dangerfield.